-33.8 FreeBSD Issues
+36.8 FreeBSD Issues

 If you are having problems on FreeBSD when Bacula tries to select a tape, and the message is Device not configured, this is because FreeBSD has made the tape device /dev/nsa1 disappear when there is no tape mounted in the autochanger slot.
 As a consequence, Bacula is unable to open the device.
 The solution to the problem is to make sure that some tape is loaded into the tape drive before starting Bacula.
+This problem is corrected in Bacula versions 1.32f-5 and later.

-Please see the Tape Testing chapter (chapter 3.3.6 on page 44) of the Bacula Community Problem Resolution Guide for important information concerning your tape drive before doing the autochanger testing.
+Please see the Tape Testing chapter (chapter 3.3.6 page 36) of the Bacula Community Edition Problems Resolution Guide for important information concerning your tape drive before doing the autochanger testing.

-33.9 Testing Autochanger and Adapting mtx-changer script
+36.9 Testing Autochanger and Adapting mtx-changer script

 Before attempting to use the autochanger with Bacula, it is preferable to "hand-test" that the changer works.
-To do so, we suggest you do the following commands (assuming that the mtx-changer script is installed in /etc/bacula/mtx-changer):
+To do so, we suggest you do the following commands (assuming that the mtx-changer script is installed in /opt/bacula/scripts/mtx-changer):